pradeepsinngh/Quick-Machine-Learning-Notes/principal-component-analysis/README.md

 ### Explained Variance Ratio of each PC:
 -- proprotion of the datasets variance that lies along the axis of each principal component.

+### Limitations:
+PCA requires the whole training set to fit in the memory in order for SVD algorithm to run.
+So, if your dataset is huge, you won't be able to use PCA.
+Or else use Incremental PCA.

+### Incremental PCA
+split the training set into mini-batches and feed an IPCA algorithms one mini-batch at a time.